momentohq/public-dev-docs/docs/develop/api-reference/dictionary-collections.md

     - `valueString()`: string
     - `valueBytes()`: bytes

-        These return the field and it's value from the dictionary.
+        These return the field and its value from the dictionary.

 * Cache miss
     - `fieldString()`: string